-Refer to the University Layoff plan available from the Division of Human Resources.
+Refer to the University Layoff plan.

-D. An On-the-Job Injury Renders a Permanent Classified Employee Unable, With Reasonable Accommodation, to Continue to Satisfy the Essential Functions of Their Position
+D. An On-the-Job Injury Renders a Permanent Employee Unable, With Reasonable Accommodation, to Continue to Satisfy the Essential Functions of Their Position

 These situations fall under the auspices of the Workers' Compensation statutes and regulations and the State of Kansas Return to Work policy statement.
 Critical to this process is the timely filing of an Accident Report.
 Once the injury has been approved as appropriate for Workers' Compensation payment the following procedure is in effect:

 - The designated medical provider will perform or coordinate an assessment of the employee injury.

 - The medical provider will provide the department a diagnosis and prognosis statement, including the physical limitations of the injured employee.

 - Human Resources will perform an essential functions review of the position.